roshnyjohnson/BusApp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: JavaScript, HTML, CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: React
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Firebase SDK (Authentication & Realtime Database), React Router, Tailwind CSS
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, Firebase Console

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Secure Driver Login – Drivers can securely log in using Firebase Authentication to update bus locations.
+- Real-Time GPS Tracking – Drivers can update the bus location via their mobile devices, which is reflected instantly in the system.
+- Live Student Access – Students can view the live bus positions on a map without needing to log in.
+- Shows ETA - Students can view the estimated time of arrival based on the speed and location of the bus.
+- Role-Based Access & Responsive UI – Separate secure functionalities for drivers and students.

 ---